 Am I Eligible for Paid Family Leave Benefits?

-Workers who have a loss of wages when they need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, spouse, registered domestic partner, or to bond with a new child entering the family, may be eligible for Paid Family Leave (PFL) benefits.
+Workers who have a loss of wages when they need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, registered domestic partner, or to bond with a new child entering the family through birth, adoption, or foster care placement, may be eligible for Paid Family Leave (PFL) benefits.

 In order to be eligible for PFL benefits, you must:

-- Be unable to do your regular or customary work for at least eight days due to the need to provide care to a seriously ill family member or to bond with a new child.
+- Be unable to do your regular or customary work due to the need to provide care for a seriously ill family member or to bond with a new child.

 - Be employed or actively looking for work at the time your family leave begins.